BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 Different federations may choose to display the welcome message in different contexts.
 Some may use it as a welcome message, others may use it to display the terms of service or other important information.
 {% include tip/close.html %}

-#### Gateway Information
+#### Gateway information

 - `vetted_gateways`: This field contains a list of gateway identifiers that have been vetted by the federation.
-This information could be used to display trusted gateways to users, helping them make informed decisions about which gateways to use for transactions.
+This information could be used to display trusted gateways to users, helping them make informed decisions about which gateways to use for payments.

-##### What Is a Gateway?
+##### What Is a gateway?
 See the [Role of Gateways]({{ '/guide/how-it-works/ecash/fedimint/#role-of-gateways' | relative_url }}) for more information about gateways.

+{% include tip/open.html color="blue" icon="info" label="Flexible Use of Welcome Message" %}
+Different federations may choose to display the welcome message in different contexts.
+Some may use it as a welcome message, others may use it to display the terms of service or other important information.
+{% include tip/close.html %}

 #### Why Showing Gateway Information Might Not Be Necessary:

-1. **Cognitive Overload**: Most users are not interested in the technical details of how their transactions are processed.
-Presenting information about gateways, especially vetted versus non-vetted ones, could lead to confusion, as users may not understand what this information means or how to act on it.
-2. **Trust in the System**: In well designed systems, users trust that the service has selected the best pathways for their transactions.
-By not overwhelming users with technical details, the system can reinforce trust that the backend will manage their transaction securely and efficiently without their intervention.
-3. **Streamlined Experience**: The goal of good UX is to make the user experience as seamless and intuitive as possible.
-Introducing gateway information may disrupt this flow by adding unnecessary steps or considerations that the average user doesn't need to think about.
+Most users don’t need technical details and showing it can create confusion.
+Users trust the system to handle payments securely.
+Adding gateway information risks introducing unnecessary complexity.

 #### Organizing Fedimint Metadata Fields